 The procedure is simple.
-Charge the battery to 100% and take it outside to record an activity, until it stops due to lack of battery.
-Which in the case of Suunto is not when the clock is turned off, but remains in a "stand by" mode where it continues to display the time.
-A detail from Suunto.
+Charge the 100% battery and take it outside to record an activity, until it stops due to lack of battery.
+That in the case of Suunto is not when the watch turns off, but remains in a "stand by" mode in which it continues to show the time.
+A detail on the part of Suunto.

 In this case the Ambit3 Vertical did not meet expectations, staying a little under 9 hours total duration until the clock ends the activity automatically (and saving it, so in case of low battery you would not lose the training).
 Although it should also be noted that the test was performed at night and although the temperature was not too low, it does mean a decrease in duration.

 In fact the rest of the Ambit3 range improved with updates, so it would not be surprising if in the case of the Ambit3 Vertical it could also be improved through updates.
 For the time being count on this figure and don't think about what Suunto can (or can't) do in the future, and if the weather conditions are more positive it will probably be around 9.5 hours or closer to the promised 10 hours.